 The murals on Wat Rong Khun’s walls have as much Budha as they have Holywood in them.
 This enormous painting of a demon’s head is covered with all kinds of modern idols (Neo from the Matrix, Pokemon, Hello Kitty, Michael Jackson, etc).
 All of them represent the distractions humans face in their quest to find true enlightenment.

 Some of the other weird stuff around the temple include a monkey-king-ironman sitting on a bench like Ronald McDonald, a Predator sinking into the ground, a wishing pond where you have to hit the middle for your wish to come true and the golden toilets where everything is…well…golden.

-While the main temple is complete, the idea behind the White Temple of Chiang Rai is to be complex of buildings, and it’s expected to be completed somewhere around 2070.
+While the main temple is complete, the idea behind the White Temple of Chiang Rai is to be a complex of buildings, and it’s expected to be completed somewhere around 2070 (not a typo).

 How to get there?